jonasmit/jonathanasmith/content/article/create-a-hugo-netlify-blog-part-1/index.md

 ---
-title: "Create a Hugo Netlify Blog (Part 1)"
+title: "Build a zero cost blog using Hugo and Netlify (Part 1)"
-subtitle: "free"

 date: 2020-11-01T11:01:07-04:00